tjluoma/open-in-google-chrome/README.md

 I am going to use Jolin's version as the primary, since it is the most current, but I wanted to include the others as reference, as in appreciation for the help that others offered.

+For those who might want to see the 3 previous versions, I have included them as well, but any future changes will all be to the primary version <https://github.com/tjluoma/open-in-google-chrome/blob/master/Open%20In%20Google%20Chrome.scpt>.

 <!--
 		Reference Links
 -->